-Students wishing to complete the Education Studies Integrative Concentration should consult with a member of the curricular committee, and complete the Integrative Concentration Add or Drop form.
-The form requires the signature of the committee chair.
+Students wishing to complete the Education Studies integrative concentration should consult with a member of the concentration advisory group and complete the Integrative Concentration form.
+The form requires the signature of one of the concentration co-chairs.

 Note: While students may begin the integrative concentration at any point in their college career, they are encouraged to do so no later than the middle of the junior year.